Summary Guide forPreschool Teachers, Except Special Education in California

-The median wage in 2016 for Preschool Teachers, Except Special Education in California is $32,180 annually, or $15.47 hourly.
+The median wage in 2016 for Preschool Teachers, Except Special Education in California was $32,180 annually, or $15.47 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Most employers offer vacation plans, health insurance, and sometimes educational benefits to keep current with teaching requirements and methods.

 Job prospects are expected to be favorable for Preschool Teachers.
 Job openings will result from the need to replace the large number of Teachers who are expected to retire or leave teaching for other reasons.

 How Do I Qualify?